 Daemmrich’s scholarly work analyzes the emergence of technology-based industries, explores the relationship between regulation and innovation, and compares innovation systems internationally.
 He is the author of Pharmacopolitics: Drug Regulation in the United States and Germany and has published over 50 peer-reviewed journal articles, book chapters, and teaching cases in science and technology studies; the history of science, technology, and medicine; and health and business policy.

-Arthur Daemmrich is the director of the Lemelson Center for the Study of Invention and Innovation.
-Arthur's research explores relationships between regulation and innovation through historical and comparative studies of the pharmaceutical industry, the chemicals sector, and healthcare systems.
-He is the author of Pharmacopolitics: Drug Regulation in the United States and Germany and has published over 25 peer-reviewed journal articles and book chapters in science and technology studies, the history of science, technology and medicine, and health and business policy, as well as numerous teaching cases and notes.
-Arthur previously was an associate professor at the University of Kansas School of Medicine, assistant professor at Harvard Business School, a visiting professor at the China Europe International Business School, and the director of the Center for Contemporary History and Policy at the Chemical Heritage Foundation.
-He holds a Ph.D. from Cornell University in Science and Technology Studies and a B.A. from the University of Pennsylvania in the History and Sociology of Science.
+Before coming to the Lemelson Center, Daemmrich was an associate professor at the University of Kansas School of Medicine, an assistant professor at Harvard Business School, a visiting professor at the China Europe International Business School, and a research fellow and director of contemporary history at the Chemical Heritage Foundation.
+He holds a PhD from Cornell University in Science and Technology Studies and a BA from the University of Pennsylvania in the History and Sociology of Science.